 We get it.
 It's an MMO.
 It can be overwhelming.
 But follow the below tips and tricks on getting started in New World and you'll find firm footing from which you can begin your character's journey across the mystical, dangerous, and fascinating land of Aeturnum.

-Here are our top New World tips and tricks:
+New World tips and tricks:

 - Stay in the starting area while you learn the basics